MohammadAsad-Weber/Informed-Hub/README.md

 # Informed Hub - A Daily News App
-Stay updated with the latest news using this sleek, user-friendly app.
-Tt brings headlines, categories, and breaking stories directly to your fingertips for easy access.
+Stay updated with the latest news using this sleek, user-friendly app.It brings headlines, categories, and breaking stories directly to your fingertips for easy access.

 ### Inspiration